Recap of the Previous Session

 Exercise on the Five Types of Activity

 We were speaking a little bit before about what would be the method to learn how to do, speak, or act in these five ways.
-And from the sensitivity training, we saw that the first step would be to imagine what it would be like.
-Well here it might not be so easy to imagine these different manners for some of us, and an alternative method is the method we have just done – which is to work with small groups, and we can see how it is done from other people who perhaps find one style or another more natural to them.
-Then on that basis, we can look to see within ourselves: “Oh yes, I actually have acted like that at this time, or that time, in my experience.”
+From the sensitivity training, we saw that the first step would be to imagine what it would be like.
+Well, here it might not be so easy to imagine these different manners for some of us, and an alternative method is the method we have just done – which is to work with small groups, and we can see how it is done from other people who perhaps find one style or another more natural to them.
+Then, on that basis, we can look to see within ourselves: “Oh yes, I actually have acted like that at this time, or that time, in my experience.”

-Working with these five Buddha-families, we see that actually it has very, very wide application and is a very deep topic and one that we can go further and further in as we develop ourselves.
-What is important within the Buddhist context here, is what would motivate us to pursue all of this – is not just because it is interesting – but to pursue it because the more that we develop and work with these various Buddha-families, the more able we are to deal with others in a beneficial way, which is helpful for them and, of course, indirectly helpful to us.
+Working with these five Buddha-families, we see that actually it has a very, very wide application and is a very deep topic and one that we can go further and further in as we develop ourselves.
+What is important within the Buddhist context here, is what would motivate us to pursue all of this – not just because it is interesting – but to pursue it because the more that we develop and work with these various Buddha-families, the more we are able to deal with others in a beneficial way, which is helpful for them and, of course, indirectly helpful to us.

 Let’s end then with the dedication.
 We think that whatever we have learned, whatever we have experienced, may it go deeper and deeper so that we can digest it and go further with this material.
 Let it act as a cause to discover and use all our Buddha-nature qualities and abilities to be of best use to everyone.